-Regardless of what is not covered by pet insurance elsewhere, Odie gives you the ability to customize your pet’s coverage according to your need.
+Odie allows you to customize your pet’s coverage according to your need.
 From unexpected accidents and illnesses to emergency care and hospital stays, you can choose the right coverage for you and your pet without being forced into a one-size-fits-all coverage plan.
 We’ll even let you choose your deductible ($50 to $1,000) and your reimbursement percentage (70 to 90 percent).

 Both Routine and Extra Coverage

-With Odie Pet Insurance, you can also opt for preventative coverage, and that can help prevent a serious issue down the line with your pet.
+With Odie Pet Insurance, you can also opt for a Wellness Plan, which provides preventative coverage to protect your pet from serious issues.
 Instead of waiting for something to pop up, our routine care plans come with an annual schedule of benefits that you can utilize for exams, preventive diagnostics, vaccinations, flea and tick medications, and more.

-Just send your bills to us and we’ll reimburse you for the expense.
-There’s no annual deductible or coinsurance, and coverage starts right away with no waiting periods.
+Just send your bills to us, and we’ll reimburse you for the expense.
+There’s no annual deductible or coinsurance, and coverage starts immediately with no waiting periods.
 Even pets with pre-existing conditions are covered, and you also get an extra boost to your pet’s insurance plan, which helps you budget and pay for your pet’s preventative care.
-Compared to other types of pet insurance plans, you can save hundreds per year on preventative care visits with Odie.
+Compared to other pet insurance plans, you can save hundreds per year on preventative care visits with Odie.

-For the best in coverage, upgrade your pet’s plan to Odie’s extra coverage options to protect yourself against unforeseen expenses and to give your pet the coverage they deserve.
+For the best in coverage, upgrade your pet’s plan to Odie’s extra coverage options to protect yourself against unforeseen expenses and give your pet the coverage they deserve.
 From exam fee coverage to emergency office visits, it’s easy to give your pet the coverage they need with extra coverage from Odie.
-But don’t forget the prescription medication coverage of up to almost 1,000 take home prescriptions, as well as coverage for rehab and physical therapy.
+But don’t forget the prescription medication coverage of up to almost 1,000 take-home prescriptions and rehab and physical therapy coverage.